As an Amazon Associate we earn from qualifying purchases.

 Step 1: Cut Up the Cauliflower

-This is very important if you want to make sure you get all the dirt and potential bugs out from under the crown.
-Because there are lots of little crevices underneath the crown you want to make sure you cut the cauliflower down into floret size pieces (you may still cut them smaller later).
+Because there are lots of little crevices underneath the crown you want to make sure you cut the cauliflower down with a sharp knife into smaller pieces (you may still cut them smaller later).

-These smaller pieces will be much easier to apply water and scrubbing to and will help you remove all the dirt and chemicals off the cauliflower.
+These smaller cauliflower pieces will be much easier to apply cold water and scrubbing to and will help you remove all the dirt and chemicals off the cauliflower.

 Step 2: Rinse Under Running Water